 She also points out that, even when detected, there is little in the way of remedy, as cross examination alone is perceived to be a sufficient defence to unethical witness preparation.[x]
 That there is cause for Cohen's concern is corroborated by Feige:[xi]

 What guides such coaching sessions is not some abstract ideal of the independent witness, but rather the question of how any coaching could play later, on cross-examination.
 A good prep session, in other words, will effectively shape a witness’s testimony to maximize its impact while minimizing the danger that cross-examination will pull back the curtain on what is actually happening.
 You coach just well enough to diminish the appearance of coaching.

-Seen in this light, witness preparation in the US seems less about eliciting the best evidence, and more about mastery of a dark art.
+Seen from an outside's vantage point then, the practice of witness preparation in the US may be less about eliciting the best evidence than about mastery of a dark art.